TraylorBoy/ShadowGas/README.md

 > Stores, Transfers, and Trades, Ethereum Gas Tokens

 ## Features
--Stores 1Inch Chi Tokens and Liquid Gas Tokens
+Stores 1Inch Chi Tokens and Liquid Gas Tokens

 *Transfers, Trades and GST2 functionality are in development*